-Everything you need to know to implement a new PO process successfully
+Everything you need to know to implement a new purchase order process successfully

-With your business moving forward, you’ve realized it’s time to level up your purchasing and procurement processes.
-The first place you want to start—and rightfully so—is with the process of issuing purchase orders.
+With your business moving forward fast, you’ve surely realized it’s time to level up your purchasing and procurement processes.
+The first place you want to start—and rightfully so—is with the important process of issuing purchase orders.

-While this endeavor may seem clear-cut, there are actually a number of things that need to be accounted for when implementing a new PO process.
-For starters, each PO involves a number of various processes and stakeholders.
-These stakeholders need to be informed when action is required on their part, and they need easy access to all of the relevant information surrounding the PO.
-There’s also the question of how the team working on any given PO manages any changes that arise during the process.
+While this endeavor may seem clear-cut, there are actually a number of things that need to be accounted for when implementing a new purchase order process.
+For starters, each purchase order system involves a number of various processes and stakeholders.
+These stakeholders need to be informed when action is required on their part, and they need easy access to all of the relevant information surrounding the purchase order.
+There’s also the question of how the team working on any given purchase order manages any changes that arise during the process.

-Implementing a new PO process requires factoring all of these things and more.
-But by following the steps outlined here, you’ll be on your way to fast and efficient PO processes that make stakeholders’ lives easier while even improving your business’s bottom line.
+Implementing a new purchase order process requires factoring all of these things and more.
+But by following the steps outlined here, you’ll be on your way to fast and efficient purchase order processes that make stakeholders’ lives easier while even improving your business’s bottom line.

 Step 1: Define Your Goals

 It’s always good to be clear about your goals before embarking on any major process transformation.
 When it comes to implementing a new PO process, different businesses have different key goals.
 Some goals depend on the business size, type (product or service, for example) or culture.
 Usually, at the core of implementing an optimized PO process is the need to get business spend under control.
 By properly managing the spend pipeline, you can gain visibility, accountability, compliance and early involvement from the finance and procurement teams, all while reducing manual tasks and mending broken communication channels.